Nitroson/Nitroson/README.md

 - 💬 Ask me about **Data analysis, Python and Statistics, AI.**

-- 📫 How to reach me: stevenwills544@gmail.com
+- 📫 How to reach me: stephen.o.nknasah

 - 📫 Twitter: jay_quame